leozhao0709/Web/web_note/react/formik.md

 ## 2. Woring with component example

-Note: when using customized component, the component props should extends from `FieldProps`
+Note: when using customized component, the component props should extends from `FieldProps`.

+be careful with fieldArray name, note there is a dot before index here.
+Example: `${props.name}.${index}`

 ```tsx
 import * as React from 'react';